wspivak/aprsbot/README.md

 No public logging, but an audit trail

+Added code to prevent loopback from sent messages

 Relaybot.service to automatically start (on my system I had to run python in a virtual environment)

 <b>New/Changed Commands:</b>